-- Under construction simultaneously, the SECU Memorial Walkway will be a half mile long, 10-foot wide timber walkway surrounding the Battleship.
+- Under construction simultaneously, the SECU Memorial Walkway is a half-mile long, 10-foot-wide timber walkway surrounding the Battleship.

-- The SECU Memorial Walkway will be above the water line but below the main deck of the Battleship.
-It will enable visitors to see the ship’s entire hull for the first time.
+- The SECU Memorial Walkway is above the water line but below the main deck of the Battleship.
+It enables visitors to see the ship’s entire hull for the first time.

-- The SECU Memorial Walkway will include five bump-out areas to honor each of the five branches of the military–Army, Navy, Marine Corps, Air Force and Coast Guard.
+- The SECU Memorial Walkway includes five bump-out areas to honor each of the five branches of the military: Army, Navy, Marine Corps, Air Force and Coast Guard.
 The Merchant Marines will be honored by flying their flag on the quarterdeck.

-- The SECU Memorial Walkway will be open to the public and free of charge.
+- The SECU Memorial Walkway is open to the public and free of charge.

 Q: When the water and muck is pumped away from the ship, how will they shore the Battleship to keep her from listing?

-A: The ship is settled in approximately 25’ of mud.
-The cofferdam will allow us to access the portions of the hull (about a 10’ band we call the “wind/water line”) that needs to be replaced, but we will not remove all the water and mud from around the entire ship at one time.
+A: The ship is settled in approximately 25 feet of mud.
+The cofferdam allows us to access the portions of the hull (about a 10-foot band we call the “wind/water line”) that need to be replaced, but we will not remove all the water and mud from around the entire ship at one time.
 Enough water and mud will remain to ensure the stability of the Battleship, similar to what was done on the USS ALABAMA.
-The condition around the ship when we drain the water will be similar to that we experience now at low tide.
+The condition around the ship when we drain the water will be similar to what we experience at low tide.
 We will simply have more control over the amount of water around the ship while we replace steel.